 completing advanced leadership degrees, please see the Advanced Leadership Degrees section below.

 Georgia educators who were enrolled in advanced degree programs (enrolled means admitted to the program and actively participating in program coursework)

 by July 15, 2011, may upgrade their certificate level according to the rules in place prior to the adoption of the in-field and new-field upgrade standards

 as long as they complete the program by the date specified for each degree level:

 - Master’s or Specialist degree programs must be completed by December 15, 2014.

 - Doctorate degree programs must be completed by December 15, 2016.

-The second grandfathering timeline applies only to advanced degree programs in the three new fields of certification being developed by GaPSC: Curriculum
+The second legacy timeline applies only to advanced degree programs in the three new fields of certification being developed by GaPSC: Curriculum

 and Instruction, Instructional Technology, and Teacher Leadership.
 In these three fields only, Georgia educators enrolled in a program and actively taking